pauljpark/AmaniClothingCo/README.md

 ### `nodemon`

-Runs the server in the backend and connects to the MongoDB database  `test`
+Runs the server in the backend and connects to the MongoDB database

-In the server directory, create a dotenv file with this line:
+In the server directory, create a .env file with this line:

 ```
 ATLAS_URI_GOES_HERE